cheeseman-lab/brieflow/README.md

 cd screen_analysis_dir/
 git clone https://github.com/cheeseman-lab/brieflow.git
 ```
-If large changes to Brieflow code are expected for a particular screen analysis, we recommend changing the names of the workflow/configuration environments to be screen-specific so development of this code does not affect other Brieflow runs.

 See the steps below to set up the workflow/configuration environments and run your own analysis with Brieflow.